claranet/cloud-deploy-docs/source/rst/quick-start.rst

   * Create, configure and update AWS EC2 instances.

-  * Used to deploy client application code
+  * Used to deploy customer application code.

-  * Ghost core build within a REST API that any REST client could use it
+  * Cloud Deploy core is built with a REST API that any REST client can use.

-  * A :ref:`ui`
+  * A :ref:`ui`, available only for Claranet customers or with Enterprise license.

   * A :ref:`cli`

-The Ghost API is the core of this tool.
-Different elements compose this API

 Application
 -----------

-Its the client code and all the requirements to set up on the instance.
+It's the client code and all the requirements to set up on the instance.
 Working in separate environments is one of major feature.
 Each ``application`` is identified by it's **name**, **env** and **role**.